etn-ccis/blui-react-component-library/docs/Drawer.md

 #### Classes

 You can override the classes used by PX Blue by passing a `classes` prop.
-The `DrawerBody` supports the following keys:
+The `<DrawerBody>` supports the following keys:

 | Name | Description                        |
 | ---- | ---------------------------------- |
 | root | Styles applied to the root element |

-## DrawerNavGroup
+## Drawer Nav Group

-A `DrawerNavGroup` is used inside of the `DrawerBody` to organize links/content.
+A `<DrawerNavGroup>` is used inside of the `<DrawerBody>` to organize links/content.
 Each group consists of an (optional) group title and a series of NavItems.
-Most visual props are inherited from the `DrawerBody` but can be overridden at the NavGroup level if desired.
+Most visual props are inherited from the `<DrawerBody>` but can be overridden at the NavGroup level if desired.

 The `items` property supports nested items to generate collapsible sections in the menu.
 This can be used to create an arbitrary tree depth, but we do not recommend going more than two levels deep in a navigation Drawer.